napari/napari-plugin-manager/README.md

 You can cancel the process at any time by clicking the `Cancel` button of each plugin.

-**Note**: Not all napari plugins are currently avaible on conda via the [conda-forge channel](https://anaconda.org/conda-forge/).
+**Note**: Not all napari plugins are currently available on conda via the [conda-forge channel](https://anaconda.org/conda-forge/).
 Some plugins will require a restart to be properly configured.